CodyMcCarty/UE-Snippets/AI.md

 Task Any & All complete: try making a task where all have to compete, this should remove a state.
 There's a toggle completion to avoid traps.
 Delegates?:
   Delegate.
 Time of day changes to night, ST reacts and goes to sleep.
-  ST broadcast a delegate and AIC reacts I guess.
+    There is a Trigger on delegate.
+Maybe an evaluator's TreeStarted to get the delegate? like begin play ST broadcast a delegate and AIC reacts I guess.